Case study: prescription error leads to £60,000 compensation

 Because most of us trust healthcare providers to have checked our medical records before prescribing medication, we assume they won’t give us a drug known to trigger an allergy.

-Medical negligence solicitor Claire Hurrell recently helped a man with a documented penicillin allergy to claim compensation after he suffered from anaphylaxis and other symptoms caused by a negligent amoxicillin prescription.
+Medical negligence partner Claire Hurrell recently helped a man with a documented penicillin allergy to claim compensation after he suffered from anaphylaxis and other symptoms caused by a negligent amoxicillin prescription.

 Following the conclusion of his case, the man has kindly agreed to let us share his story to help those with similar problems understand more about prescription allergies and medical negligence.

-Our client, who had a known allergy to penicillin, visited his GP in October 2013 as he was feeling unwell with a painful chest and headache.
-He asked his GP for an examination and was prescribed amoxicillin.
+Our client, Mr A, who had a known allergy to penicillin, visited his GP in October 2013 after feeling unwell with a painful chest and headache.
+He was examined by his GP fand prescribed amoxicillin, which contains penicillin.

-As a result, our client developed post-traumatic stress disorder and has gone on to develop panic disorder and recurrent depressive disorder of moderate severity.
+He was admitted to hospital for anaphylactic shock and has since developed post-traumatic stress disorder.
+He has also gone on to develop panic disorder and recurrent depressive disorder of moderate severity.

-In response, we showed through evidence from independent psychiatric experts that our client had in fact developed psychiatric injury due to the GP’s negligence.
+In response, we showed evidence from independent psychiatric experts that our client had, in fact, developed psychiatric injury due to the GP’s negligence.

-The defendant then admitted responsibility for this and the case was settled out of court for £80,000, which will help our client get the support he needs.
+The defendant admitted responsibility and the case settled out of court for £60,000.
+This compensation will help our client get the support he needs.